WE-are-FPV/JeNo-3-3.5/README.md

 ## Presentation
 The success of the [JeNo 5.1"](https://github.com/WE-are-FPV/JeNo-5.1) has led us to develop a little brother, in **3 and 3.5"** form factor.
 This frame will therefore be just **as comfortable for Freestyle as for cinematic** shooting.

-On 5" and larger builds, we might be tempted to keep an Action Cam, whereas on a **compact and light machine**, the **DJI O3 reveals its full potential**.
+On 5" and larger builds, we might be tempted to keep an Action Cam, whereas on a **compact and light machine**, the **DJI O3/O4 Pro reveals its full potential**.

 The design of a frame of this size turned out to be more delicate than expected :

 * **Weight** is crucial
 * **Strength** and **rigidity** remain major concerns
 * **Electronics** are more **diversified** : 20x20 stack with separate FC and ESCs, AiO straight or angled at 45°, stack mounting with M2 or M3...
-* The low inertia of this format makes the gyro of the O3 camera very sensitive; vibration tolerance is much lower than for a 5" quads
+* The low inertia of this format makes the gyro of the O3/O4 Pro camera very sensitive; vibration tolerance is much lower than for a 5" quads
 * **Clear FOV** : no spacers, frame, or visible propellers in the FPV feed

 After several iterations, we have come to a first version of the JeNo that **ticks all these boxes !** This is the **3" Classic version, unibody with a 4mm bottom plate**.